 Good evening!
 You may have just survived your first day working remotely, and are already concerned that you’re going to disintegrate into a lump of sweatpants and sour gummy candies before your second day is over.
 Fear not, and welcome to a look into the last three years of my professional life, during which I’ve … Continue reading Remote work

 Recently, I decided to stop using the term LGBTQ+ when talking about my research, and begin using the phrase “sexual and gender minority” (SGM).
-Especially with my identifying as a non-binary bisexual person, this was a thoughtful consideration, and one that I’m not certain I’ll continue to utilize throughout my research, but which is serving … Continue reading A note on terminology
+Especially with my being a non-binary bisexual person, this was a thoughtful consideration, though one that I’m not certain I’ll continue to utilize throughout my research.
+As the 7th edition of … Continue reading A note on terminology

 I was honored to present my initial research into AI in mobile apps for mental healthcare at the Internet Technologies & Society 2020 Conference (ITS 2020).